crypton480/HilbertCuts/README.md

 References:

-1. L. A. Goddyn, "Cones, lattices and Hilbert bases of circuits and perfect matchings", in "Graph Structure Theory", Contemporary Mathematics 147 (1993), 419-439.
+1. L. A. Goddyn, "Cones, lattices and Hilbert bases of circuits and perfect matchings", in Graph Structure Theory, Contemporary Mathematics 147 (1993), 419-439.

 2. F. Lauberthe, "The Hilbert Basis of the Cut Cone over the Complete Graph K_6", in E. Balas and J. Clausen, eds., Integer Programming and Combinatorial Optimization, Lecture Notes in Computer Science, Vol. 920 (Springer, Berlin, 1995) 252-266.